KTXV

-KTXV (890 kHz) is a commercial AM radio station licensed to Mabank, Texas, and serving the Dallas/Fort Worth Metroplex.
+KTXV (890 AM) is a commercial radio station licensed to Mabank, Texas, and serving the Dallas/Fort Worth Metroplex.
 It is owned by Sukhdev Dhillon, through licensee Radio Punjab Dallas LLC.
 KTXV airs a full service radio format of popular music, news and talk, in Punjabi and other languages of South Asia as well as English.

 By day, KTXV broadcasts at 20,000 watts.
 But during the nighttime hours, KTXV drastically reduces its power to 250 watts to protect Class A clear channel station WLS in Chicago.
 KTXV uses a directional antenna at all times.
 The transmitter is off U.S. Route 175 in Eustace, Texas.